-Design Recipes: Do’s and don’ts for a modern guest bedroom
+Design Recipes: Do’s, don’ts for a modern guest bedroom

 Guest bedrooms and guest homes can serve multiple purposes.
 Whether they are for constant or the occasional guest, tenants or rental purposes, they can be designed in various ways.
 When looking to create an appealing room or space for guests, here are some Design Recipes tips to keep in mind.

 ■Create an environment that is gender-neutral.
 This will allow the space to be more appealing and versatile.

 ■Decorate with soothing and calm colors.
 Cool colors are often best.